lmigueldf/doc/api/ui/view.md

 Return an array of filters attached to a view.

-### addFilter (filter)
+### setFilter (filter)

 Parameters
 :    1. `filter {Filter}`

-Adds a filter to this view.
+Sets the filter on this view.
 If this view already has a filter, the old filter is removed.
 A filter can be applied to multiple views, but no view can have more than one filter.

 ### removeFilter ()